 As a senior at UC Berkeley, Frei made 82 saves for a GAA of 0.77 in 21 games played.
 He was on the MAC Hermann Trophy Watch List and earned recognition as a College Soccer News Third Team All-American selection.
 In addition, Frei was on the Top Drawer Soccer First Team and named First Team All-Pac 10 and NSCAA First Team Far West All-Region.
 In his junior season, Frei played in 20 games, making 91 saves with a GAA of 0.77.
 He was named as a NSCAA First Team All-American.
 In addition, he earned First Team All-Pac 10 honors and was named to the NSCAA First Team Far West Region.
 As a sophomore, Frei played in six games, five as a starter, making 18 saves with a 0.59 GAA.
 He led the Pac 10 in shutouts, saves, save percentage and saves per game.

 Frei is the son of Marlies and Erwin, and has one brother Michael.
+He lives with his wife and his two miniature shar peis.
 He attended De La Salle High School and was named 2005 Athlete of the Year.
 He also speaks German, and his childhood hero is German Keeper Oliver Kahn, and the player he’d most like to face in a game is Edwin van der Saar.
 He also enjoys basketball.
 His favorite vacation spot is the Maldives.

 Acquired from Toronto FC via trade on December 10, 2013 in exchange for 2015 conditional first round SuperDraft pick.